2013 BOR Staff Awards Recipients

 1) Brenda Ali, Exempt Staff - University of Maryland, Baltimore (UMB)

 2) Elsa Kery-Grant, Non-Exempt Staff - University of Maryland, College Park (UMCP)

 For Effectiveness and Efficiency - Administrative Transformation

-  The University Senate wishes to congratulate Patricia Baker on this incredible accomplishment!
+The University Senate wishes to congratulate Elsa Kery-Grant on this incredible accomplishment!

-  Patricia C. Baker, Program Management Specialist in Fire Protection Engineering (FPE), will be honored by the University System of Maryland (USM) Board of Regents (BOR).
-The BOR has selected Baker as a recipient of the 2011-2012 USM Board of Regents' Staff Award in the category of Outstanding Service to Students in an Academic or Residential Environment - Nonexempt Staff.
+Elsa Kery-Grant, a Human Resource Specialist in the Office of Training & Development within the Department of University Human Resources, will be honored by the University System of Maryland (USM) Board of Regents (BOR).
+The BOR has selected Kery-Grant as a recipient of the 2012-2013 USM Board of Regents' Staff Award in the category of Outstanding Service to Students in an Academic or Residential Environment - Nonexempt Staff.

-  Baker is the only staff member from the College Park campus to be recognized this year.
+Kery-Grant is the only staff member from the College Park campus to be recognized this year.
 The award is the highest honor to be bestowed by the BOR to recognize exemplary staff achievement.
-She will be recognized publicly at a ceremony prior to the start of the next BOR meeting on September 28, 2012 at Bowie State University.
-In addition to the Regents' honor, Baker will be recognized by campus with a President's Distinguished Service Award on October 9, 2012 at the 29th Annual Faculty and Staff Convocation in the Memorial Chapel.
+She will be recognized publicly at a ceremony prior to the start of the BOR meeting in September 2013.